autolog/LIFX_Controller/README.md

 The configuration options are:

+* **Turn On if Off**

+    If this option is ticked then the Plugin will turn on a device when altering values through the Indigo UI.
+This is on by default.
+By leaving unticked it is possible to change the LIFX lamp settings while the LIFX lamp is off which can be useful if you want to setup the LIFX device prior to turning it on.

 * **Use Indigo Name **

     If this option is ticked then the Plugin will update the LIFX Lamp label (as shown in the LIFX iOS App) from the Indigo device Name.
 So typically to use this, you would first change the Indigo LIFX Lamp device name to your preferred choice and then Edit the device settings, tick this box and then Save.
 The LIFX Lamp’s lable (name) will then be updated with the Indigo device name and this name will now be shown in the iOS LIFX App.
 This option is useful if you haven’t Claimed the LIFX lamp and associated it with your online LIFX account as you can’t normally rename the lamp otherwise.
 With this option ticked, whenever you change the Indigo LIFX device name, the LIFX Lamp label will be changed.

 * **Override Default Plugin Durations **

     If this option is ticked then it reveals a list of durations to set for this individual LIFX lamp that will override the default global plugin durations.
 You can set durations (measured in seconds) for:

     * **Dim / Brighten Duration **

     How long the LIFX lamp will take to dim or brighten when you alter the brightness

     * **Turn On Duration **

     How long the LIFX lamp will take to reach the target brightness when you turn it on

    * **Turn Off Duration **

     How long the LIFX lamp will take to turn off

     * **Color / White Duration **

     How long the LIFX lamp will take to reach the target Color/White settings when you use the plugin’s *Set Color / White* action

 ## Usage